MicrosoftDocs/powerbi-docs/articles/powerbi-service-what-are-apps.md

 The easiest way to install a new app is to get a direct link from the app author.
 Power BI creates an installation link, which the author can send to you.

-**On your computer** When you click the link in email the Power BI service ([https://powerbi.com](https://powerbi.com)) opens in a browser.
+**On your computer**

+When you click the link in email the Power BI service ([https://powerbi.com](https://powerbi.com)) opens in a browser.
 You confirm you want to install the app and it opens to the app landing page.

 ![App landing page in the Power BI service](media/powerbi-what-are-apps/power-bi-app-landing-page-opportunity-480.png)

-**On your iOS or Android mobile device** When you click the link in email, the app installs automatically and opens the app content list.
+**On your iOS or Android mobile device**

+When you click the link in email on your mobile device, the app installs automatically and opens the app content list.

 ![App content list on mobile device](media/powerbi-what-are-apps/power-bi-app-index-it-spend-360.png)